How Much Does It Cost to Build a Timber Deck?

 - Stringybark – yellow variation is durable enough for outdoor use (white is not such a good choice)

-However, the costs of maintaining treated pine can be high over time — not just financially but in your personal time in sealing and staining the timber each year.
+However, the costs of maintaining treated pine can be high over time—not just financially but also in terms of your personal time spent sealing and staining the timber each year.
 Sunshine can fade and dry out timber, causing it to warp and split.
 Water can rot the timber or cause fungal infection to take over.
 To remedy this, you’ll want to waterproof as much as possible.

-Composite materials may be an expensive option at the time of construction but require virtually no maintenance.
-Additionally, composite boards often come with manufacturer’s warranties as long as 25 years.
+Composite materials may be an expensive option at the time of construction, but they require virtually no maintenance.
+Additionally, composite boards are identical from one to the next, so decking installation goes fast.
+Composites often come with a manufacturer’s warranty as long as 25 years.

 Composite decks, made from a combination of recycled timber fibres and plastic, are durable and waterproof.
-The average cost for a basic composite deck starts at $100/m2 and goes up to $350/m2 or more, depending on the brand.
+The average cost for a basic composite deck starts at $100/m2 and goes up to $350/m2or more, depending on the brand.
 Popular brands include Trex, ModWood and FutureWood.
+(In the USA, “square foot” is the preferred unit of measure.
+There are about 10.75 square feet in a square metre.)How Does Cost Factor into Waterproofing Your Deck?

-Higher quality timber has greater staying power; however, any timber deck should be sealed and/or stained annually or biannually.
-This cost can average about $400 in oil and sealants for a 25m deck.
-If you don’t want to DIY and hire professional tradesmen to reseal your deck, expect additional costs for labour.
+Higher-quality timber has greater staying power; however, any timber deck should be sealed and/or stained annually or biannually.
+This cost can average about $400 in oil and sealants for a 25m2 deck.
+If you don’t want to DIY and hire professional tradesmen to reseal your deck, expect additional labour costs.
 These costs add up year after year, so consider this when deciding between timber and composite decking.

 The good news is that adding joist tape to your construction adds little to the overall costs but can add years of life to your deck.
 Trex Protect Joist, Bearer & Rim Tape, a high-quality butyl tape: